 Pros and Cons of a Food Truck Wedding

 The biggest pro is an obvious one: This will be a unique experience your guests won’t soon forget.
 For foodie couples, it’s also a chance to introduce out-of-towners to one of the best aspects of where they’re marrying.
-“In L.A., food truck culture is such a scene,” says Shane.
+“In L.A., food truck culture is such a scene,” Shane says.
 “I’ve had a lot of clients whose families maybe live in Ohio, but they want to have a food truck at their wedding because it’s very representative of our local culture.”

 A food truck is also a great option for a venue that doesn’t have a traditional kitchen.
 If you’re hosting your reception in a field or open-air space, a private residence, or somewhere entirely non-traditional, a food truck can be a much easier and more economical fix than creating a prep space from scratch.